enkidevs/curriculum/regular-expressions/introduction/intro-to-regular-expressions/regex-tools-for-testing-regex.md

 ## Practice

-Once you've learnt some syntax it's recommended to test out your patterns by using ???.
+Once you've learned some syntax, it's recommended to test out your patterns by using ???.

 - third-party tools
 - your imagination